hemantk-12/ozone/hadoop-hdds/docs/content/design/container-reconciliation-ec.md

 This means the last chunk is present in **row 3, replica index 1**.
 However, since data is striped across multiple nodes, **padding must be added** for replica indexes **2 and 3** to ensure consistency of container checksum.

 **Cons:**
-1. Call to SCM to get the replication configuration for padding calculation.
+1. Scanner needs to call SCM to get the replication configuration for padding calculation for existing clients.
+2. Client change to send offset to all the replica nodes even though no chunk is written on the replica.

 ### 2. Stripe Checksum for Padding Calculation
 In EC, a stripe checksum is generated and stored after each successful stripe write which is used to verify the stripe’s health and consistency across all replicas during reads and reconstruction.
 We can use it to determine whether padding is required or not for the last stripe on a replica because a stripe checksum is nothing but a successful row completion.
 If stripe checksum is present but chunkInfo is not, it means padding is required to generate metadata checksum.